hisunnymay/community/docs/reference/annotations/vc.md

 ::: story

-User: *Can I reserve a table for two this Friday*
+User: *Can I reserve a table for two this Friday?*

 Bot: *What time would you like to book?*